RavijaDul/FlareNet/README.md

 - To stop the DB: `docker compose down`
 - To reset the DB: delete `pgdata` volume or run `docker compose down -v` and `docker compose up -d`
 - Use Postgres GUI tools (like pgAdmin or DBeaver) to inspect the database if needed

+## ⚠️ Limitations & Issues

+- Authentication & user roles missing – At this stage, the system does not include authentication, authorization, or multi-user role management.
+These features will be added in future phases.
+- Deployment not yet available – FlareNet currently runs only in a local development environment (Docker + local servers).
+A cloud deployment setup is not yet provided.